JohelEGP/CppCoreGuidelines-es/CppCoreGuidelines.md

 In either case, `Foo`'s constructor correctly destroys constructed members before passing control to whatever tried to create a `Foo`.
 Note that there is no return value that could contain an error code.

-The `File_handle` constructor might defined like this:
+The `File_handle` constructor might be defined like this:

     File_handle::File_handle(const string& name, const string& mode)
         :f{fopen(name.c_str(), mode.c_str())}